adamchainz/pelican_novapost/content/django-unit-test-your-views.rst

 the system the view is part of**.
 And the environment is quite hard (and boring) to control.

-Here, we want to focus on the view, so let's free from all those third party mechanisms.
+Here, we want to focus on the view, so let's emancipate from all those third party mechanisms.

 **********************